dani-77/qsd77/README.md

 sudo install qsd77 /usr/bin/
 ```

-Autocompletions for bash, fish and zsh can be genrated:
+Autocompletions for bash, fish and zsh can be generated:

 ```
 qsd77 completion bash